 GN27.3.
 To make grievance mechanisms accessible to all stakeholders, it is helpful to: make the procedures to submit grievances simple and easy to understand; advertise them publicly; and indicate the expected length of timelines for acknowledgement, response and resolution.
 The grievance mechanism is free of charge to stakeholders.
 Accessibility for disadvantaged and vulnerable individuals or groups is important.

 GN27.4.
-An effective grievance mechanism is responsive, and the action taken on the grievance or suggestion is informed and balanced.
+An effective grievance mechanism is inclusive and responsive, and the action taken on the grievance or suggestion is informed and balanced.
 The timeframe for grievance resolution depends on factors such as the urgency of the complaint; need for research, investigation, consultation, and funding; and capacity.
 The grievance mechanism sets out indicative timeframes for acknowledgement, interim responses, and, where possible, final resolution of grievances.
 Some grievances may require coordination between multiple departments/agencies, often outside the control of the project, or require detailed investigations.
 Such grievances may take longer to address and this should be communicated to the parties concerned when acknowledging receipt of the grievances.
 Supporting documents needed to achieve resolution form part of the files related to the grievance/feedback.

 GN27.5.
 A good grievance mechanism requires all grievances to be treated confidentially, impartially, and objectively.
 In countries where the submission of anonymous grievances is not permitted, it is important to ensure confidentiality; in those cases, the Borrower may consider engaging third party entities to facilitate submission of grievances.
 Users of a grievance mechanism may not be subject to retaliation, abuse or any kind of discrimination.
 Allegations of retaliation, abuse or discrimination are expected to be addressed and corrected promptly by the Borrower.